RayWang0328/Colby-Trash-App/README.md

 ## Deployment

 Alternatively, the app can be deployed as a web app.
-This will cost money, but it can be accessed anywhere.
+This will cost money (0.51$/hr), but it can be accessed anywhere.

 Docker Image: 🐋
 ```javascript